-During the 2020-2021 and 2021-2022 school year, Isle of Wight is the only locality above the state average for percentage of students in third grade passing the Standards of Learning English exam.
-Southampton maintains the state % for the reading SOL.
-Franklin continues to be far below the state average.
+During the 2022-2023 school year, Isle of Wight is the locality with the highest percentage of students in third grade passing the Standards of Learning English exam.
+Franklin is the locality with the lowest reading SOL scores.

 Percent Passing Standards of Learning (SOL-English-3rd grade: Reading)